 Data collected is then preprocessed for missing values.
 No imputation is performed on the raw data and the longest time series that has the complete data for a particular subject is considered for further investigation.
 Borg’s value represents the subjects’ report about their fatigue’s level.
 The four candidate variables (objective measures) of: “standard deviation of time”, “standard deviation of the length”, “Average of Peaks in Jerk Values”, and “Average of the Back Angle” are investigated to compare their similarity with the Borg’s value in terms of categorizing subjects.
 Performance of 15 subjects is recorded over all the 5 variables.
 The Borg’s value is recorded by asking from the subjects and recording their idea about their own fatigue.
 However, other variables are recorded through the sensors mounted on the subjects.
 The subjects are categorized to two clusters by employing partitional time series clustering [2, 3] over the time series.
 Then similarity of the produced clusters is compared.

 After removing the missing time points, a time series of 50 data points is considered for analysis.
-The sensor data and Borg value data are recorded for entire experiments.
-After data preparation and cleaning process, similarity of jerk data from sensors and Borg ratings from self-reports is compared for performance assessment.
-Time series of “step peak jerk average” and “reported Borg ratings” are utilized to categorize the subjects into two clusters of high-fatigue (referred to as ‘high’) and low-fatigue (referred to as ‘low’) based on clustering algorithms utilized.
+After data preparation and cleaning process, similarity of sensor data and Borg ratings from self-reports is compared for performance assessment.
+The time series of sensors’ yields and the “reported Borg ratings” are utilized to categorize the subjects into two clusters.

 Partitional time series algorithm is utilized for performing time series clustering.
-We then utilized a heuristic approach that uses nine distance parameters and five centroid parameters to identify the best five models that have the highest accordance between “jerk average” and “reported Borg rating”.
-Finally, we studies the degree of overlap among the clusters identified using jerk values with the clusters of other variables to develop further insights into the senor driven data resulting from subjects performing the tasks at workplaces.
+We then utilized a heuristic approach that uses nine distance parameters and five centroid parameters to identify the best three models that have the highest accordance with the “reported Borg rating”.
+Finally, we study the predictability of clusters developed by sensors data in the top five scenarios of each starting time cases.
+The top five labels are ensemble by majority voting approach.
+Then resulted labels are predicted.

 The following figure summarized analysis methodology adopted in this study: